arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > with help from Tykan, but is averted and later he is stopped while trying to
 > have chemical detonation from the main reactor.
 In essence, this saves the
 > Republic reclamation.

-The Expedition
-Master Syo Bakarn and the Jedi Council have a mission for you on Taris.

-Use your ship’s galaxy map to travel to Taris.

-The Junction
-In searching for Master Cin Tykan, you have met up with his lost expedition.
-The survivors claim Master Tykan went insane and attacked them.

-Master Tykan now plans to attack a facility called the Junction in the Brell Sediment.
-Speak to the Junction’s security chief in the Junction Control Center to warn him about Master Tykan’s plans.

-Rakghoul Invasion
-You have handled Master Cin Tykan’s attack on the Junction, but Master Tykan escaped.
-Apparently, he was interested in records of the old Tarisian infrastructure, but you cannot decrypt them.

-You’ll need to show these records to Captain Nelex at the Republic Expeditionary Force headquarters in the Olaris Reclamation Base to discover Master Tykan’s next move.
-Captain Nelex is trying to contact you via holocommunicator.

-Super Reactor
-Master Cin Tykan’s illness has driven him completely insane.
-He has kidnapped his Padawan, Aris Vauranelle, and is planning to attack an old super reactor.
-A meltdown could destroy everyone in the Republic reclamation zone and cause horrific damage to Taris.

-You must find and confront Master Cin Tykan at the super reactor in the Tularan Marsh.

 ## C. Nar Shadaa